 Other options like the Osprey and Iris took some more dedication.
-There are a few parts that require assembly in order to build the sensor.
+There are a few parts that require assembly to build the sensor.
 However, the Osprey came with exceptionally helpful directions that made this process a breeze.
 Once the unit was mounted, taking in the data was exceptionally pleasant.
 The user interface is well organized and readily displays a large amount of data that doesn't require endless clicking for information retrieval.

 The Iris display is similar to the Osprey in terms of helpful organization and accessible data.
 We especially appreciated the navigation button panel on the Vantage Vue.
 While we quickly discovered building this sensor was more tasking than others, the user interface made it all worth it.

 Nobody wants to stare at an eyesore in their home.
 This is why we assessed the appearance of the displays.
 From our experience, we found the Osprey to be an overall attractive console.
 The display isn't too bulky and features alluring colors that don't glare at you from a distance.
 Meanwhile, captivating graphics of the Iris pop without being too cartoonish or childish.
-We really liked the sleek design of the C85845-1 and the 308-141B-INT which could easily fit into a range of home decors.
+We really liked the sleek design of the C85845-1 and the 308-141B-INT, which could easily fit into a range of home decors.
 While the Netatmo doesn't have an actual display, the module is attractive, featuring a sophisticated appearance that isn't too showy.

 The Vantage Vue is more of an acquired taste.
-The scientific model has a very professional appearance that some may not be so keen on given the outdated look.
+The scientific model has a very professional appearance that some may not be so keen on, given the outdated look.
 However, those who are nostalgic for old technology will probably dig this feature.
-The 02081M also has a very distinct colorful display that may appeal to some more than others.
+The 02081M also has a very distinct, colorful display that may appeal to some more than others.

 To assess durability, we examined how well each sensor and display was manufactured.
 We considered whether or not the sensors would stand up to inclement weather and if the consoles were likely to break.
 The majority of sensors were on par.
 With the exception of the Osprey, Vantage Vue, and Iris, weather station sensors should be placed out of direct sunlight.
 We were particularly concerned with the Netatmo as this device appeared to be more susceptible to malfunction should it be exposed to harsh conditions.

 The Iris, Vantage Vue, and Osprey all require direct exposure to the elements.
 They feature solar panels that require sunlight for operation and rain gauges designed to collect rainwater for measurements.
-Additionally, the wind speed and direction instruments are built to withstand some abuse and we found all three of these stations to be equally durable.
+Additionally, the wind speed and direction instruments are built to withstand some abuse, and we found all three of these stations to be equally durable.

 Along with the measurement instruments, we considered how well each display was likely to operate properly.
-Virtually all the displays were comparable with the exception of the Vantage Vue and the 02081M which ranked at opposite ends of the spectrum.
-The Vantage Vue is without question a hefty and rugged display.
+Virtually all the displays were comparable, with the exception of the Vantage Vue and the 02081M, which ranked at opposite ends of the spectrum.
+The Vantage Vue is, without question a hefty and rugged display.
 This makes it a good option for fieldwork or weekend exploring.
 Meanwhile, we were concerned the 02081M screen could experience malfunctioning more easily than other models due to the ripples that form if the screen is accidentally touched.
 Given the design of the screen, we could see how some could mistake this as a touchscreen device when it most certainly is not.

 In our last metric, we examined what features each product had to offer.
 What all the weather stations had in common was they could be used as a wireless device that collected temperature and humidity measurements.
 However, some options certainly outshined the competition in this category.
 For example, the Osprey is capable of taking UVI and light readings.
-We dig that it has IFTTT capabilities so we have the option of linking to smart home devices.
+We dig that it has IFTTT capabilities, so we have the option of linking to smart home devices.
 The Osprey also sends data to Weather Underground, Weather Cloud, and Osprey to help monitor the weather.

 At 1000 feet, the Vantage Vue possesses an exceptionally long range while the graphs readily display weather trends.
 Meanwhile, the Iris can detect and report lightning up to 25 feet away.
-Watch the real-time weather ticker and the display will alert you with a message when lightning is in the area.
-Additionally, Iris, Vantage Vue, and Osprey all reported on the wind and rain which no other models we tested offered.
+Watch the real-time weather ticker, and the display will alert you with a message when lightning is in the area.
+Additionally, Iris, Vantage Vue, and Osprey all reported on the wind and rain, which no other models we tested offered.
 At least not without an additional purchase like the Netatmo.
 The Netatmo was unique in that it was the only weather station that operated via an app.
 The app was filled with an array of data and was useful in monitoring weather trends.